WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 Any ER weapon, **Black/White Tassel**

 Candace follows the general trend among recent 60 cost units that dictates that they need more ER than 80 cost units, and she follows this quite well.
-Despite having 2 / 3 particle gen on her burst, she often requires 230+ ER *and* Favonius Lance if no other hydro units are present to alleviate her needs unless you make room in your rotation to swap back to let her E a second time.
-This seriously impacts her weapon choices outside of double hydro team setups, and any weapon that does not help her with this issue is a non-starter there
+Despite having 2 / 3 particle gen on her burst, she often requires 230+ ER *and* Favonius Lance if no other Hydro units are present to alleviate her needs unless you make room in your rotation to swap back to let her E a second time.
+This seriously impacts her weapon choices outside of double Hydro team setups, and any weapon that does not help her with this issue is a non-starter there

 Favonius Lance is the obvious best choice here with a 30.6% ER substat plus a passive that is often worth another 40-50% on a unit as energy starved as she is.
 Engulfing Lightning is technically better with an 85.1% ER stat, but unless your team has all their energy needs already met, the extra energy given off Favonius’s passive will likely be more relevant than whatever you’d gain.

 After this, there’s 2 different 45.9% ER sub weapons to choose from: The Catch and Prototype Starglitter.
 While The Catch techincally *does* do more damage, it’s also generally wasted on her, so Prototype Starglitter will do.

 The last ER weapon of note is the Kitain Cross Spear.
 Depending on team and rotation, its passive can be worth anywhere from 30-60 ER.
-In most solo hydro comps with no additional help, a R5 Kitain Cross Spear is on par with generic ER sub weapons, pushing her ER by a multiplicative 25-33%.
+In most solo Hydro comps with no additional help, a R5 Kitain Cross Spear is on par with generic ER sub weapons, pushing her ER by a multiplicative 25-33%.
 However, with an Exile set in the mix, this number gets pushed to a multiplicative 30-40%, enough to potentially get close to even Favonius while being 100% craftable.
 This weapon also shines in Fridge team where you want to stack EM on her.

 However, in double Hydro setups, her ER needs fall to a somewhat more manageable 180% with either Favonius, or making room for a 2nd E. At this point, ER is still an issue, but no longer crippling to her entire kit.
 Feel free to use more damaging weapons if you feel the need to, but her damage by and large does not matter, so Favonius remains king.